This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- Remove ⅛-inch from both ends of the cucumbers and slice into ¼-inch slices or spears.
-Pack the prepared cucumbers into two clean pint jars, leaving ½ inch of head space at the top.
-Set the filled jars aside while preparing the brine.2 lb cucumbers
+- Prepare the cucumbers: Remove ⅛-inch from both ends of the cucumbers and slice into ¼-inch slices or spears.
+Pack the prepared cucumbers into two clean pint jars, leaving ½ inch of headspace at the top.
+Set the filled jars aside while preparing the brine.2 lbs cucumbers

-- In a small saucepan, combine the water, vinegar, salt, sugar, turmeric, red pepper flakes, cloves, mustard seed, and celery seed.
+- Make the brine: In a small saucepan, combine the water, vinegar, salt, sugar, turmeric, red pepper flakes, cloves, mustard seed, and celery seed.
 Stir and bring to a simmer over medium heat.
-Continue to simmer until the sugar and salt are dissolved, about 3-4 minutes.1 cup water, 1 cup apple cider vinegar, 1 tbsp kosher salt, ¾ cup granulated sugar (see note), 1 tsp turmeric, ¼ tsp red pepper flakes, ¾ tsp whole cloves (about 5 cloves), 1 tsp mustard seed, ¼ tsp celery seed
+Continue to simmer until the sugar and salt are dissolved, about 3-4 minutes.
+Once the salt and sugar are dissolved, remove the brine from the heat.1 cup water, 1 cup apple cider vinegar, 1 tbsp kosher salt, ¾ cup granulated sugar (see note), 1 tsp turmeric, ¼ tsp red pepper flakes, ¾ tsp whole cloves (about 5 cloves), 1 tsp mustard seed, ¼ tsp celery seed

 I was just wondering if this great recipe could be changed and use green beans also.